navamai/navamai/README.md

 The visualization uses sparklines to show data trends over time.
 Use this to decide when/if to switch models based on performance trends.
 ## Chatbot UI in command prompt

 NavamAI can work like a chatbot UI in your terminal or command prompt.
-Just type `navamai ask "your prompt here"` and you will receive streaming response back just like a chatbot.
+Just type `ask "your prompt here"` and you will receive streaming response back just like a chatbot.
 The response is rich formatted for code blocks with highlights, markdown tables, and markdown text formatting.

 Use the `navamai ask` command when you want to run a single turn prompt-response or question-answer.